 I’ve often wondered what the players on the field thought about this practice.
 After all, the fans aren’t exactly cheering for the players.
 They are cheering for themselves.
-My 8 year old son, Sam, has an appropriate saying for a moment like this. . . .
-“What the What?!”
+My son Sam has an appropriate saying for a moment like this. . . .
+“What the what?!”

 Fellow Ephesians, doesn’t all the world know that the city of Ephesus is the guardian of the temple of the great Artemis and of her image, which fell from heaven?
 Therefore, since these facts are undeniable, you ought to calm down and not do anything rash.

 This is what faith looks like.
 Bad god, but good faith.